theidiotmachine/WA1/README.md

 ### Control

-* Function creation - all arguments and return value must be typed.
+* Declare a function with `function`.
+The arguments and return value must be typed.
 * Function calling.
 * Local and global variables - type inference works here.
-* if, else, while, continue, break, return.
+* `if`, `else`, `while`, `continue`, `break`, `return`.

 ### Linker

-If you use full build mode, we generate [WASM object files](https://github.com/WebAssembly/tool-conventions/blob/master/Linking.md), which, because they are a standard, can then be linked with an external linker.
+Instead of using the simple build mode described above, you may use a full build mode.
+For this we generate [WASM object files](https://github.com/WebAssembly/tool-conventions/blob/master/Linking.md), which, because they are a standard, can then be linked with an external linker.
 A very simple example exists in the tests folder.

 #### The linker exe